 This emphasis on incentives is not merely historical background.
 To the contrary, I am convinced that just as incentives were at the heart of the TBTF problem, they necessarily must be at the heart of the solution.
-Our proposal to correct TBTF, called "systemic focused supervision" (SFS) is designed to better align incentives so as to significantly reduce both the TBTF problem and the probability of future episodes of major instability.
+Our proposal to correct TBTF, called systemic focused supervision (SFS), is designed to better align incentives so as to significantly reduce both the TBTF problem and the probability of future episodes of major instability.
 The keys to this are, in fact, reforms which make policymakers confident that they need not intervene if a large institution encounters difficulty and to put creditors on notice that they are likely to experience losses in such circumstances.

-Rather than review the specifics of SFS this afternoon - they are described in virtually all of my speeches of the past seven months - let me instead warn that proposals which purport to address TBTF but which fail to correct incentives are unlikely to succeed.
-In particular, proposals to "shrink" the largest financial institutions or to rely on heightened regulation and supervision of and increased capital for such institutions do not address the fundamental problem and must therefore be viewed as unlikely to effectively curb TBTF.
+Rather than review the specifics of SFS this afternoon - they are described in many of my speeches of the past eight months - let me instead speculate a bit about the possible course of action with regard to the risk-taking of large, complex financial institutions.
+I would think that such institutions may well, in the future, be subject to higher capital requirements, "taxes" on activities that pose systemic risk, and a bank-like resolution regime to help contain spillovers.
+Among other things, such steps would help to level the playing field between TBTF firms and community-oriented financial organizations.
+However, I am deeply concerned that proposals which purport to address TBTF, but which fail to correct incentives, will prove to be less than fully successful.
+In particular, proposals to "shrink" the largest financial institutions or to rely on heightened regulation and supervision of and increased capital for such institutions do not address the fundamental problem.